How a “Rich Dad Advisor” Directs Investors to Transfer Title to an LLC

 On the other hand, Garrett said, “When the county recorder says 123 Elm St. is held by [fill in the blank] LLC, an attorney is going to think twice about suing, especially on a personal claim against you.”

-The reason why they’ll go after a property under a personal name rather than an LLC is because if the LLC is structured properly, it’s going to be difficult for the attorney to penetrate the LLC and get to the asset.
+The reason why LLC asset protection works is because they’ll go after a property under a personal name rather than an LLC, and, if the business is structured properly, it’s going to be difficult for the attorney to penetrate and get to the asset.

 How Do You Transfer Real Estate Into an LLC?

-A common concern to transferring the title to an LLC is, “Well Joe, what if I have a loan against a property?
+A common concern to transferring property titles to an LLC is, “Well Joe, what if I have a loan against a property?
 Won’t transferring the title to an LLC be considered a transaction and trigger the due on sale clause?”

 According to Garrett, it is not considered a sale.
 “You’ve just transferred it from your name to your LLC.
 You haven’t sold the property,” Garrett said.
 “And in most cases, 999,000 out of a million, it’s just not going to be an issue.
 The bank will not call the note.”